MicrosoftDocs/xamarin-docs/docs/mac/deploy-test/linker.md

 ---
 title: "Xamarin.Mac linker options"
-description: "Linking is a powerful optimization tool that reduces the size of your application by removing unused code." ms.prod: xamarin ms.assetid: F03176C3-F8D4-4DE8-870C-7F27D8CE525A ms.technology: xamarin-mac
+description: "This document describes linking in Xamarin.Mac.
+Linking is a powerful optimization tool that reduces the size of your application by removing unused code." ms.prod: xamarin ms.assetid: F03176C3-F8D4-4DE8-870C-7F27D8CE525A ms.technology: xamarin-mac